stephendpmurphy/serial-dev/README.md

 ### Building

-To build the application, you will first need to compile the styling sass source:
+To build the application, you will first need to compile the styling sass source.
+This will then watch the SASS source and recompile as changes are made.
+This command should be executed once in a terminal and left open.
+Occasionally, sytnax errors in the SASS source will cause this command to hang and you will need to cancel and restart the command.
 ```bash
 $ npm run compile:sass
 ```

-Once complete, you can run the application:
+Once complete, you can run the application.
+The app has a "live-reload" feature and will watch the source directory for changes, and reload as needed.
+This command should be executed once in a terminal and left open.
 ```bash
 $ npm start
 ```